 - What are your key sources of annual fund income each year?
 Knowing where your funds come from can help you cut back on unnecessary efforts and funnel more resources toward marketing and fundraising strategies that pay off.

 Once you have your budget in line, you’ll be better prepared to develop strategies for growing your annual fund so that your nonprofit can take on new campaigns, invest in powerful technology, and have an even greater impact on your community.

 13. Cost Per Dollar Raised

-One of the simplest (but most important) ways to calculate your organization’s return on investment is analyzing your cost per dollar raised (CPDR).
+One of the simplest ways to calculate your organization’s return on investment is by analyzing your cost per dollar raised (CPDR).

-Knowing the exact CPDR (as opposed to just eye-balling the numbers to see if you broke even, lost money, or raised money) can help you compare how different fundraising strategies are paying off in the long run.
+Knowing the exact CPDR can help you compare how different fundraising strategies pay off in the long run.

-You probably have a wide variety of efforts that are yielding positive returns, but that doesn’t mean all of those campaigns are equally profitable.
+You probably have a wide variety of efforts that yield positive returns, but that doesn’t mean all of those campaigns are equally profitable.
 You can analyze the CPDR to determine which efforts are worth a higher investment, and which could be cut from your fundraising plan.

 The main benefit of this metric is to serve as a guiding reference when analyzing your overall fundraising effectiveness.
 That way, you don’t end up sinking major resources into efforts that aren’t paying off.

-We’ve covered a lot here, but when it comes to data, there’s always more you could be tracking (and using!) to grow your organization and deepen your relationships with your supporters.
+We’ve covered a lot here, but when it comes to data, there’s always more you could be tracking to grow your organization and deepen your relationships with your supporters.